cbs-ntcore/cbs_badge/README.md

 # Ordering

 To construct a badge you will need to:
-- attain a PCB by coming to see us or ordering one from a suitable 'fab house' such as [OSHPark](https://oshpark.com/) Board is 2.25 square inches
+- obtain a PCB by coming to see us or ordering one from a suitable 'fab house' such as [OSHPark](https://oshpark.com/) Board is 2.25 square inches

 Parts for 100x = $263.02